Sidewalls: Plot

 Mariana reflects on the unremarkable exterior "sidewalls" of the city's buildings.
 Seeking change in her life, she gets a lip piercing, and she and Martín each have a new window installed in their apartments.
-They unknowingly look out at each other while listening to "True Love Will Find You in the End" on the radio, and are both moved to tears by the ending of Manhattan on TV.
-By chance, they connect with each other online in an anonymous chat room, but just as Mariana asks for Martín's phone number, the city is plunged in a blackout.
+They unknowingly look out at each other while listening to "True Love Will Find You in the End" on the radio and are both moved to tears by the ending of Manhattan on television.
+One evening, they connect with each other by chance in an Internet chat room, but just as Mariana asks for Martín's phone number, the city is plunged in a blackout.
 Buying candles at the same store in the dark, they unwittingly share a static shock before going their separate ways.
-Later, from her window, Mariana spots Martín walking his dog, wearing a red-and-white-striped sweater similar to that of Where's Wally?
+Some time later, from her window, Mariana spots Martín walking his dog, wearing a red-and-white-striped sweater similar to that of Where's Wally?
 She conquers her fear of the elevator and races outside where they finally meet.
-During the closing credits, Martín and Mariana – now living happily together – record a home video, lip-syncing to "Ain't No Mountain High Enough".
+During the closing credits, a YouTube video is shown of Martín and Mariana—now living happily together—lip-syncing to "Ain't No Mountain High Enough".